mapattacker/datascience/fastapi.rst

     RESPONSE_SCHEMA = response_item

-We do the same for the request schema and place them in the post definition.
+We do the same for the request schema and place them in the routing function.

 .. code:: python